Marshall works in Human Resources with extensive practical experience in hiring, promotions, and personal career development.

-Some worker's compensation ("work comp") cases are clear cut, but unfortunately many are not.
+Many worker's compensation ("work comp") cases are clear-cut, but unfortunately, some are not.
 Even when a case seems clear, certain aspects can also be tricky to evaluate, such as the amount of compensation required for a given injury.
 Each state and jurisdiction also may have its own rules and procedures; these stories might have had different outcomes in different local courts.

 Here are a handful of interesting, unique, and bizarre cases to help show the interesting range of claims cases involved in the workers' compensation field.